akabbas/Simple-Weather-App/README.md

 1. Clone the repo:
 https://github.com/akabbas/weather-app.git
 2. Open `index.html` in your browser.
+3. Run the html on your local PC (alternatively)
-3. Site should be live at https://akabbas.github.io/Simple-Weather-App/
+4. Site should be live at https://akabbas.github.io/Simple-Weather-App/

 ## Future Improvements
 Add a 5-day weather forecast.